 The underwriters and their respective affiliates are full service financial institutions engaged in various activities, which may include securities trading, commercial and investment banking, financial advisory, investment management, investment research, principal investment, hedging, financing and brokerage activities.
-Certain of the underwriters and their respective affiliates [have, from time to time, performed,] and may in the future perform, various financial advisory and investment banking services for us, for which they received or will receive customary fees and expenses.
+Certain of the underwriters and their respective affiliates have, from time to time, performed, and may in the future perform, various financial advisory and investment banking services for us, for which they received or will receive customary fees and expenses.

 In addition, in the ordinary course of their various business activities, the underwriters and their respective affiliates may make or hold a broad array of investments and actively trade debt and equity securities (or related derivative securities) and financial instruments (including bank loans) for their own account and for the accounts of their customers and may at any time hold long and short positions in such securities and instruments.
 Such investment and securities activities may involve our securities and instruments.
 The underwriters and their respective affiliates may also make investment recommendations or publish or express independent research views in respect of such securities or instruments and may at any time hold, or recommend to clients that they acquire, long or short positions in such securities and instruments.
-We [and the selling shareholders] have agreed to indemnify the underwriters against certain liabilities, including liabilities under the Securities Act [and liabilities incurred in connection with the directed share program referred to below.]
-If we [and the selling shareholders] are unable to provide this indemnification, we [and the selling shareholders] will contribute to payments that the underwriters may be required to make for these liabilities.
+We have agreed to indemnify the underwriters against certain liabilities, including liabilities under the Securities Act.
+If we are unable to provide this indemnification, we will contribute to payments that the underwriters may be required to make for these liabilities.